How Content Marketing Can Help SMEs

 What is Marketing Copy?

-In a nutshell, marketing copy is generally written with a specific goal in mind, and this is often to compel the reader to do something.
+Marketing copy is generally written with a specific goal in mind, often to compel the reader to do something.
 It could be to sign up for your newsletter, become a follower of your social media accounts, or make a purchase – we call these ‘conversions’.

-There are lots of different ways to create effective and compelling marketing copy, depending on your goal.
-As a digital marketing agency, we can help you generate more valuable conversions using expertly written marketing copy.
+There are lots of different ways to create compelling marketing copy, depending on your goal.
+A digital marketing agency can help you generate more valuable conversions using expertly written marketing copy.

 A great place to start is by making sure your on-site content speaks to your target audience.
-And if you’re wondering what it is, all you need to remember is that on-site content generally refers to everything that’s written on your website.
+On-site content generally refers to everything you write on your website.
 This includes help guides, FAQs or web page copy.

 Good on-site content should speak your audience’s language.
 If you’re unsure where to start, read our article 5 ways to strike the perfect tone in your content.

-There are many benefits for SMEs when it comes to writing blogs; they’re a great way to showcase your expertise, and they help build relationships with your customers.
+There are many benefits of writing blogs; they’re a great way to showcase your expertise and help build relationships with your customers.
 But writing an effective blog is about more than just sharing your thoughts or business updates with your audience.